uwhackweek/jupyterbook-template/README.md

 ### Additional options to consider
 [ReviewNB](https://www.reviewnb.com/) is a great tool for viewing changes in Jupyter Notebooks.
-Someone with admin privelages must activate it for each repository you create from this template.
+Someone with admin privileges must activate it for each repository you create from this template.
 To activate:

 1. Go to [reviewnb.com](https://www.reviewnb.com/).